zowe/docs-site/docs/user-guide/configure-instance-directory.md

   ZWEXAG
   ```

-  **Note** If the address space names are not being assigned correctly for each subcomponents check that the step [Configure Address Space Job Naming](configure-zos-system.md#configure-address-space-job-naming) has been performed correctly for the z/OS user ID `ZWESVUSR`.
+**Note:** If the address space names are not assigned correctly for each subcomponents, check that the step [Configure address space job naming](configure-zos-system.md#configure-address-space-job-naming) has been performed correctly for the z/OS user ID `ZWESVUSR`.

 ### Ports